Elan456/fastquadtree/docs/runnables.md

 - Add and delete boids with mouse clicks
 - Visualize KNN and range queries

+The interactive demo is a great way to see how fastquadtree works in practice.
+You can see how the quadtree subdivides as you add points, and validate the accuracy of the queries visually.
+By pressing 1, you can visualize the KNN query for each boid.

 ```bash
 pip install -r interactive/requirements.txt
 python interactive/interactive_v2.py